bjornbytes/lovr-docs/guides/Compiling.md

 - If you get "CMake no `CMAKE_CXX_COMPILER` found" on Windows, then install Visual Studio and create a blank C++ project, which will prompt you to install the compilers and tools necessary to compile LÖVR.
+- If you get the "The code execution cannot proceed because VCRUNTIME140_1.dll was not found" popup on Windows, install the Microsoft Visual C++ Redistributable package.
-- If you receive an issue about the `<stdalign.h>` header missing on Windows, then the compiler does not support C11, and a newer version of the Windows SDK needs to be installed.
+- If you receive an issue about the `<stdalign.h>` header missing on Windows, then the compiler does not support C11, and a newer version of the Windows SDK (at least 2104) needs to be installed.